csae1152/JavaForHighThroughput/README.md

 Consider an alternative JVM like Zing from Azul with a pause-less garbage collector.

 Most importantly get someone involved with experience.
 This will save you so much time in the long run.

+Hypervisor mode and low-latency

+- What is hypervisor mode